qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

   *  **BIOM table** (required): the feature table containing the samples for which features should be rarefied
   *  **Parameter set**: the parameters at which the rarefication is run
   *  **Sampling depth** (required): total frequency that each sample should be rarefied to, samples where sum of frequencies is less than sampling depth will not be included in resulting table
   *  **Citation**: *Heck, K.L., Van Belle, G., Simberloff, D. (1975).
-“Explicit Calculatino of the Rarefaction Diversity Measurement and the Determination of Sufficient Sample Size”.
+“Explicit Calculation of the Rarefaction Diversity Measurement and the Determination of Sufficient Sample Size”.
 Ecology.
 56(6): 1459-1461*
 * **Commands from Rarefied Data**:
  * **Filter samples by metadata**: Filters samples from an OTU table on the basis of the number of observations in that sample, or on the basis of sample metadata
   * **BIOM table** (required): the feature table containing the samples for which features should be filtered